“The unique experience of the hot stone bath after a hike is really refreshing, and you can’t miss the luscious barleywine.”

 Hot stone bath and traditional leisure

 One of the must-see wonders in Bhutan that we didn't want to miss is the Paro Taktsang.
-We took a 2.5 hours' hike uphill, which the intoxicating scenery and the spiritual experience in the temple would definitely make you feel freshened and worth the steep climb.
+We took a 2.5 hours' hike uphill, and the intoxicating scenery and the spiritual experience in the temple would definitely make you feel freshened and worth the steep climb.
 But the hiking experience is not what I want to share with you the most.
 Instead of heading back to the hotel to lie on the bed, we went for another interesting experience of the hot stone bath, which turned out to be an excellent relaxation after the hike.

 Our Odynovo tour guide told us that there are bath places both in posh hotels and modest farmhouses, which we thought the latter would be more authentic and it proved us right.
 We were then led into a wooden washtub, where a pool of temperate water had been prepared, and then some heated stones were put into the pool.
 The stones were burning hot, but the attendants told me not to worry, for there were wooden bars to separate the stones, and I could feel the water was gradually getting hot.
 And the herbs added in the water helped the bath become a real relaxing moment, along with a cup of barleywine offered by the farm host, I was able to freshen myself up and leave the tiredness of the day behind.